-Notification form: Proportion of CapEx generated from goods or services that are associated with taxonomy-aligned economic activities - disclosure for 2021
+Notification form: Proportion of CapEx generated from goods or services that are associated with taxonomy-aligned economic activities - disclosure for 2022

 Economic activities (1) Code(s) (2) Absolute CapEx (3) Proportion of CapEx (4) A. TAXONOMY-ELIGIBLE ACTIVITIES €'000 % A.1.
-Environmentally sustainable activities (taxo- nomy-aligned) CapEx from environmentally sustainable activities (taxonomy-aligned) (A.1) 0 0% A.2 Taxonomy-eligible, but not environmentally sustainable activities (not taxonomy-aligned activities) Construction of campus in Lübeck (7.7 Purchase or ownership of buildings) 240 0% Construction of campus in Lübeck (7.7 Purchase or ownership of buildings) 12,732 24% Construction of building in Sofia (7.7 Purchase or ownership of buildings) 3,317 6% Construction of building in Sofia (7.7 Purchase or ownership of buildings) 171 0% Construction of campus in Lübeck (7.7 Purchase or ownership of buildings) 197 0% Leasing of electric vehicles (6.5 Transportation by motorcycles, passenger cars and light commercial vehicles) 1,187 2% CapEx for taxonomy-eligible, but not environmen- tally sustainable activities (not taxonomy-aligned activities) (A.2) 17,843 34% Total (A.1 + A.2) 17,843 34% B. TAXONOMY-NON-ELIGIBLE ACTIVITIES CapEx for taxonomy-non-eligible activities (B) 34,687 66% Total (A + B) 52,530 100%
+Environmentally sustainable activities (taxonomy-aligned) CapEx from environmentally sustainable activities (taxonomy-aligned) (A.1) 0 0% A.2 Taxonomy-eligible, but not environmentally sustainable activities (not taxonomy-aligned activities) Construction of campus in Lübeck (7.7 Purchase or ownership of buildings) 402.8 1% Expansion of campus in Leipzig (7.7 Purchase or ownership of buildings) 42.8 0% Leasing of electric vehicles (6.5 Transportation by motorcycles, passenger cars and light commercial vehicles) 538.2 1% CapEx for taxonomy-eligible, but not environmentally sustainable activities (not taxonomy-aligned activities) (A.2) 983.9 2% Total (A.1 + A.2) 983.9 2% B. TAXONOMY-NON-ELIGIBLE ACTIVITIES CapEx for taxonomy-non-eligible activities (B) 39,957.5 98% Total (A + B) 40,941.4 100%